corporateanon/rps-game/Readme.md

 # Rock-Paper-Scissors Game

-It is a CLI application for my evaluation task.
+CLI and REST application for Rock-Scissors-Paper game.

 ## Installation